G

 Scientific Name

 In 1816, French ornithologist Louis Jean Pierre Vieillot placed the great potoo and six other potoos in the genus Nyctibius.
 Its genus name is ancient Greek and means “night-living.”
 The great potoo is monotypic, meaning it has no recognized subspecies.
+The scientific name of the great potoo is Nyctibius grandis.

 Size, Appearance, and Behavior

 The great potoo bird has a large head, giant, round eyes, elliptical-shaped wings, large, gaping mouths, and an elongated tail.
 They weigh between 13 and 23 ounces and grow from 19 to 24 inches with a 28-inch wingspan.
-Their coloring varies between white, gray, black, and burgundy with white lateral tail bars.
+Their coloring varies between white, gray, black, and burgundy, with white lateral tail bars.
 Their feathers blend with their habitats, often making them difficult to spot.

 They are nocturnal predators who perch on high trees until they spot their prey, then pounce mid-air as it begins to fly.
 But it returns to its perch before it begins eating.
 During the day, it rests on tree stumps, completely camouflaged by its surroundings.
 These creatures are solitary and wary of humans and other animals.
 The best way to find them at night is to look for the light reflected from their eyes.

 Great potoos form monogamous pairs and may mate for life.
 However, little is known about their courting and breeding behaviors, mainly due to their closeness in appearance (lack of dimorphism).
 These birds are not social and only come together for breeding.
-But they are not aggressive towards others of their kind and may even alert one another to dangers.
+They are not aggressive towards others of their kind and may even alert one another to dangers.
 Researchers have also witnessed them working in groups to deter predators.
 Due to their lack of territorial behavior, their solitary nature is more of a preference than a necessity.

 Great Potoo in profile sleeping on a branch during the day